binarymist/BinaryMistBlog/content/post/cloud-security.md

 This book is purposed to help Software Developers/DevOps Engineers, and also the likes of Product Owner and Product Manager types gain a good understanding of the risks and countermeasures when dealing with Cloud Service Providers (CSPs) and your environments within.

-There are quite a few anecdotes based on my own experience consulting for organisations navigating the perils of the many Cloud environments available today, along with tips, tricks, tools, advice, and implmentation details from many client lessons learnt the hard way.
+There are quite a few anecdotes based on my own experience consulting for organisations navigating the perils of the many Cloud environments available today, along with tips, tricks, tools, advice, and implementation details from many client lessons learnt the hard way.

 Also be sure to have a listen to the show on [Cloud Security](/publication/ser-podcast-cloud-security/) I recorded with Scott Piper (AWS Cloud Specialist) as guest for [Software Engineering Radio](http://www.se-radio.net/team/kim-carter/).